 Our Solar System is a pretty picturesque place.
 Between the Sun, the Moon, and the Inner and Outer Solar System, there is no shortage of wondrous things to behold.
 But arguably, it is the eight planets that make up our Solar System that are the most interesting and photogenic.
 With their spherical discs, surface patterns and curious geological formations, Earth’s neighbors have been a subject of immense fascination for astronomers and scientists for millennia.

 And in the age of modern astronomy, which goes beyond terrestrial telescopes to space telescopes, orbiters and satellites, there is no shortage of pictures of the planets.
-But here are a few of the better ones, taken with high-resolutions cameras that managed to capture their intricate, picturesque, and rugged beauty.
+But here are a few of the better ones, taken with high-resolutions cameras on board spacecraft that managed to capture their intricate, picturesque, and rugged beauty.

 Named after the winged messenger of the gods, Mercury is the closest planet to our Sun.
 It’s also the smallest (now that Pluto is no longer considered a planet.
 At 4,879 km, it is actually smaller than the Jovian moon of Ganymede and Saturn’s largest moon, Titan.